sumaho-live/AppleContainerManager/README.md

 ## Quick Start
 1. Open VS Code.
 The “Apple Containers” view appears in the Activity Bar.
-2. If the system service is not running, start it from the System view or the status bar entry.
+2. If the system service is not running, start it from the System view.
-3. Use context menus or the Command Palette to manage containers and images.
+3. Use context menus or the Command Palette to manage containers and images, or create a container from the Containers view toolbar.

 ## Configuration
 Add settings in your user or workspace settings: